Adobe has discovered the compatibility issues listed below with running Photoshop CC 2018 (and earlier) with macOS 10.14 Mojave.

 - OS dialogs, such as Open... and the Apple Color Picker

 Photoshop has its own settings for controlling the application frame, panels and Photoshop dialogs.
 To have these user interface elements better match the Dark Mode appearance:

 - Set the Color Theme to the darkest setting.

 Note: Pop-up, panel and context menus, as well as OS dialogs, such as Open and the Apple Color Picker, are unaffected by this setting.

 When you click on the Share icon in the far right of the Options bar to share an image, Facebook, Twitter, etc are no longer an option in the menu.

 Photoshop uses the macOS APIs for sharing and these options have been removed in Mojave.

 When you quit and relaunch Photoshop, your last used settings in Save For Web are not preserved.
-Our engineering team is investigating this issue.
+Adobe's engineering team is investigating this issue.